lowlighter/gracidea/README.md

 [Check it out live here !](https://gracidea.lecoq.io/)

 **Gracidea** is a project which aims to gather all known *Pokémon* regions into a single 2D map, keeping fidelity to core games while taking the liberty to fill blanks trough official artworks and anime.
-Minors arangements are sometimes made so everything fits.
+Minors arrangements are sometimes made so everything fits.

 ### Features